alittlejacket-cloud/alittlejacket-admin/README.md

-# microshop-admin
+# alittlejacket-admin

 ## Getting Started
-* Go to the directory microshop-admin/app
+* Go to the directory alittlejacket-admin/app
 * Install via bower using `bower install startbootstrap-sb-admin-2`
 * we have two admin view
 * admin.html is for retrailers to manage their shops